 Polat, N, Mancilla, R., and Mahalingappa, L. (2013).
 Anonymity and Motivation in Asynchronous Discussions and L2 Vocabulary Learning.
 Language Learning & Technology, 17, 57-74.

 Polat, N., & Mahalingappa, L. (2013).
-Examining Service and Gender Effects on Teacher Beliefs about ELLs in Content Area Classes: A Case for Inclusion, Responsibility and Instructional Support.
+Pre- and In-service Teachers' Beliefs about ELLs in Content Area Classes: A Case for Inclusion, Responsibility, and Instructional Support.
 Teaching Education, 24, 58-83.

 Mahalingappa, L., & Polat, N. (2013).
 English Language Teacher Education in Turkey: Policy vs. Academic Standards.
 European Journal of Higher Education, 3, 371-383.